iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Terrible worked the first 2 walks I did then nothing.
+Really disappointed won't be using it again<br> :date: __2021-06-26 18:49:51__

+> Slow to load, slow to start up, misses many brisk walks.
+Good in concept but poorly implemented.
+Stopped using it.<br> :date: __2021-06-24 17:35:35__

+> Doesn't work.
+Simple as that.
+What more can I say?<br> :date: __2021-06-24 16:53:02__

+> Had a glitch after first few weeks when first downloaded but had been working really well since and it's an app I find really useful.
+Recently though (since last update) every time I open it I have to go through the whole set up including consents (including a prepopulated decision that I want to set my own goals, I don't).
+Every.
+Single.
+Tme.
+Held off deleting in hope bug would be fixed but I really can't be bothered with the hassle anymore so will be deleting after this post.<br> :date: __2021-06-24 11:46:13__

 > Great overall though tracking distance covered would be good too.
 Since lost most of my data so now unimpressed by the app.
 Now it's asking me to agree to terms and conditions everytime I use it!
 Why?<br> :date: __2021-06-20 11:17:42__